DiNitride/Discord-Music-Status/README.md

 # Discord-Music-Status
 ## A Program to display your currently played Music as your Discord Status

-#### The status will not show up for you, as Discord does not display it on your own client when you edit it.
+### The status will not show up for you, as Discord does not display it on your own client when you edit it.
 I cannot fix this.
 Your friends will be able to see it however, or you can log into another account and check.

-**Due to Snip being Windows only, I can only provide support for this program on Windows, and furthermore it will only actually work on Windows unless you pray to the Linux gods or Steve Jobs or smth**
+*Due to Snip being Windows only, the default install instructions will only be applicable for Windows.
+However as the script is Python, as long as you find some program to spit out your music to a text file, you can configre that text file instead and it will run on any machine Python will run on*

+**WARNING: Using a self-bot is technically against Discord's TOS, I am not accountable for any action they take due to you running this bot.
+However, unless you use it right in their face, they rarely take any action**

+**PROCEED WITH CAUTION**

 ![Sidebar](http://storage.dinitride.win/sidebar_example.png)